alikagupta/BSE_Portfolio_2025/index.md

 I wanted to create a silent mode that still provided the user with feedback, so I decided to use a vibration motor.
 There are multiple types of vibration motors, but the type that I chose is the most common.
 It is called an Eccentric Rotating Mass (ERM) vibration motor, and as the name suggests, it vibrates by rotating a mass.
 The mass is uneven, so as the mass is rotated at a fast speed, the motor moves in a vibrating motion.
 I used a coin or pancake-style motor, so unlike larger ERMs, you can't see the mass.
 This type of motor is often used for haptic feedback in small devices, like it is in mine.

 ## Speaker:
 I decided to add a speaker to my project to make the sound louder and smoother.
-To test this out, I made a circuit on the breadboard and some test code just for it (see Speaker Test Code in the appendix).
-The schematic of the circuit is below.
+To test this out, I made a circuit on the breadboard (Figure 7) and some test code just for it (see Speaker Test Code in the appendix).
 <div align="center">
   <img src="SpeakerScematics.png" width="40%" height="40%">
 </div>